-The Pacific Northwest is officially one step closer to the beginning of potentially a huge conservation and river restoration proposal.
-On February 6, 2021, Idaho Congressman Mike Simpson released a plan to address the long overdue issue of threats facing the Lower Snake River.
-The goal of this $34 billion dollar plan is to stop the destruction of salmon and steelhead fish that are already endangered or threatened, as well as creating a more sustainable energy solution, all while benefitting economics.
+The Pacific Northwest is one step closer to a huge conservation and river restoration proposal.
+On February 6, 2021, Idaho Congressman Mike Simpson released a plan to address threats facing the Lower Snake River.
+The goal of this $34 billion dollar plan is to stop the loss of endangered salmon and steelhead fish and create a more sustainable energy solution while benefitting the economy.

 The Plan (Source American Rivers)

-- Restoring the Lower Snake River in southeast Washington through the removal of four federal dams
+- Restore the Lower Snake River in southeast Washington by removing four federal dams

 - Water quality improvements in the Columbia Basin, Puget Sound, and Washington and Oregon coasts